-This paper brings together for Panel and Committee Members the following:
+This paper brings together for Panel Members the following:

-- Financial and planning assumptions agreed by Cabinet in September to inform the Council's budget proposals - An updated budget position for the Record Office, based on the local government settlement published in early December - A detailed list of costs and pressures facing the Record office - A detailed list of proposals for savings - A summary of the results of the Big Conversation consultation, including public and stakeholder feedback on the savings proposals.
+- Financial and planning assumptions agreed by Cabinet in September to inform the Council's budget proposals - An updated budget position for Environment Transport and Development services, based on the local government settlement published in early December - A detailed list of costs and pressures facing Environment Transport and Development services

+A detailed list of proposals for savings

-2 Financial and planning context
+2. The financial and planning context

-- 2.1 The context for the County Council's three-year planning was set out by Cabinet in its report in September.
-This highlighted some significant policy changes for local government: - A shift to localism, where as much decision-making and accountability is devolved from national to local government, with an expectation on local government to devolve to local communities and local areas. - A drive to build capacity in communities to enable groups to take on the ownership of assets, or the running of public services in local co-operatives or social enterprises - The removal of ring-fencing of some previously specific grants, to allow the public sector more freedom in targeting monies where there is need and making efficiency savings - An end to a top-down performance regime, and a shift to local selfpublishing so local people can scrutinise performance and spending - A move in the NHS to GPs holding budgets and commissioning healthcare for local populations - The abolition of Regional Development Agencies, and an opportunity for local areas to establish Local Economic Partnerships in their place
+The context for the County Council's three-year planning was set out by Cabinet in its report in September.
+This highlighted some significant policy changes for local government:

+- A shift to localism, where as much decision-making and accountability is devolved from national to local government, with an expectation on local government to devolve to local communities and local areas. - A drive to build capacity in communities to enable groups to take on the ownership of assets, or the running of public services in local cooperatives or social enterprises - The removal of ring-fencing of some previously specific grants, to allow the public sector more freedom in targeting monies where there is need and making efficiency savings - An end to a top-down performance regime, and a shift to local selfpublishing so local people can scrutinise performance and spending - A move in the NHS to GPs holding budgets and commissioning healthcare for local populations - The abolition of Regional Development Agencies, and an opportunity for local areas to establish Local Economic Partnerships in their place - The abolition of Regional Spatial Strategies, and with them, targets for house-building

-- The abolition of Regional Spatial Strategies, and with them, targets for house-building - 2.2 Services were asked to plan on the basis of the following financial assumptions: - Cost pressures for the County Council over three years of some £95m, of which population change accounts for £41m and inflation £37m. - Inflation a two-year pay freeze, but with a pay award of £250 for those earning under £21,000 in line with the Chancellor's Budget Statement in June; and 2% for general inflation, with 4% for school and social care transport costs. - A £60m loss of Government Grant over the next three years.
+Services were asked to plan on the basis of the following financial assumptions:

+- Cost pressures for the County Council over three years of some £95m, of which population change accounts for £41m and inflation £37m. - Inflation a 2 year pay freeze, but with a pay award of £250 for those earning under £21,000 in line with the Chancellor's Budget Statement in June; and 2% for general inflation, with 4% for school and social care transport costs. - A £60m loss of Government Grant over the next three years.